 |1080p 30fps = 8-12 Mbps|

 I have not done anything other than 1080p 30 fps with H.265 so I do not have a lot filled in on my chart yet.
-I will update that as I go.
+I also still prefer the variable bitrate options myself.